 - 2. Industrial Inspection Program - a.
 Implement the industrial facility inspection program which includes the facility inspection prioritization, inspection frequency, and inspection documentation protocol described in the SWMP.
 Conduct inspections on 100% of the inventoried facilities that discharge to the MS4 within the 5-year period.
-For permittees with five or more industrial facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the industrial facilities on the inventory each reporting period, or if inspections are done by geographical area, then one area or sector must be inspected each reporting period so that some inspections are performed during each reporting period.
-If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the facilities are inspected within the 5-year permit term.
-Provide the total number of facilities and the number and percentage of inspections conducted during the reporting period and documentation of the inspections in each annual report. - b.
+For permittees with five or more industrial facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the industrial facilities on the inventory each reporting period, or if inspections are done by geographical area, then one area or sector must be inspected each reporting period so that some inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the facilities and the number and percentage of inspections in conducted during the reporting period and documentation of the inspections in each annual report. - b.
 Implement a monitoring program for stormwater runoff from industrial facilities, waste facilities and hazardous waste treatment, storage and disposal facilities, as defined the SWMP.
 Provide the results of any monitoring conducted during the reporting period in each annual report.
 The permittee may use monitoring results provided by the industrial facility.
 This shall include all facilities that the permittee determines are contributing a substantial pollutant loading to the MS4.